oracle/docker-images/OracleDatabase/README.md

     * select one edition only: -e, -s, or -x

-    LICENSE CDDL 1.0 + GPL 2.0

-    Copyright (c) 2014-2017 Oracle and/or its affiliates.
-All rights reserved.

 **IMPORTANT:** The resulting images will be an image with the Oracle binaries installed.
 On first startup of the container a new database will be created, the following lines highlight when the database is ready to be used: